Florida Legislature: Regular legislative sessions

 The Florida Legislature meets in a 60-day regular legislative session each year.
 Regular legislative sessions in odd-numbered years must begin on the first Tuesday after the first Monday in March and on the second Tuesday after the first Monday in January of each even-numbered year.

 Before 1991, the regular legislative session began in April.
 Senate Joint Resolution 380 (1989) proposed to the voters a constitutional amendment (approved November 1990) that shifted the starting date of regular legislative session from April to February.
 Subsequently, Senate Joint Resolution 2606 (1994) proposed to the voters a constitutional amendment (approved November 1994) shifting the start date to March, where it remains.
 In recent years, the legislature has opted to start in January to allow lawmakers to be home with their families during school spring breaks, and to give more time ahead of the legislative elections in the Fall.

 Special legislative sessions

 Special legislative sessions may be called by the governor, by a joint proclamation of the Senate president and House speaker, or by a three-fifths vote of all legislators.
-During any special session, the legislature may only address legislative business that is within the purview of the purpose or purposes stated in the special session proclamation.
+These sessions can last up to 20 days during which the legislature may only address legislative business that is within the purview of the purpose or purposes stated in the special session proclamation.